 Thanks to VPA and other types of forest governance processes in many countries, there is already lots of information currently available about forest legality issues, such as places where illegal logging and/or health & safety violations are known to occur.
 However this information is often not complete, too technical to easily interpret, not available in common languages, as well as not gathered in one primary place.
-The basic idea of the initiave "Filling The FLEGT Information Gap" under the joint project Supporting Legal Timber Trade is to mend this gap.
+The basic idea of the initiave "Filling The FLEGT Information Gap" under the joint project Supporting Legal Timber Trade was to mend this gap.

 Creating tools for the industry

-It will also support the implementation of purchasing policies by many types of organisations and in various sectors (private and public) that are aiming to eliminate trade in illegal sources, such as financial institutions and other companies with mass consumer-facing brands – which are often stakeholders that are among the strongest drivers for change.
+It also supported the implementation of purchasing policies by many types of organisations and in various sectors (private and public) that are aiming to eliminate trade in illegal sources, such as financial institutions and other companies with mass consumer-facing brands – which are often stakeholders that are among the strongest drivers for change.

 Project activities and results